| Introduction | Reconstruction | Analysis | Microcosm | Origin | Analogues | News |

-(This chapter is a slightly shortened version of the original manuscript.)
+(This chapter is a shortened version of the original manuscript.)

 Fundamental principlesThe introduction gave a brief survey of different ancient worldviews, emphasizing their identical content: the whole known and pictured world.
 The symbolic representations of these early conceptions contain quite a few common elements.
 Also the I Ching includes 'the form and the scope of everything in the heaven and on earth', but its symbols, the hexagrams bear no resemblance to those of other peoples.
 The form of the aligned sixty-four hexagrams does not reflect the 'round' world, while the disorder of the hexagrams within the sequence contradicts ancient Chinese philosophy, according to which one single heavenly order rules the world.